loda-lang/loda-programs/programs/oeis/list1.md

 * [A083356](http://oeis.org/A083356) ([L10 program](083/A083356.asm)): Total area of all incongruent integer-sided rectangles of area <= n.
 * [A083363](http://oeis.org/A083363) ([L13 program](083/A083363.asm)): Diagonal of table A083362.
 * [A083364](http://oeis.org/A083364) ([L15 program](083/A083364.asm)): Antidiagonal sums of table A083362.
+* [A083368](http://oeis.org/A083368) ([L41 program](083/A083368.asm)): A Fibbinary system represents a number as a sum of distinct Fibonacci numbers (instead of distinct powers of two).
+Using representations without adjacent zeros, a(n) = the highest bit-position which changes going from n-1 to n.
 * [A083374](http://oeis.org/A083374) ([L04 program](083/A083374.asm)): a(n) = n^2 * (n^2 - 1)/2.
 * [A083375](http://oeis.org/A083375) ([L13 program](083/A083375.asm)): n appears prime(n) times.
 * [A083392](http://oeis.org/A083392) ([L11 program](083/A083392.asm)): Alternating partial sums of A000217.